LFFreitas-Gutierres/LFFreitas-Gutierres/README.md

   - 🕵️‍♂️ Industrial cybersecurity.
   - ⚙️ Automation of electrical power systems.
   - ⚡ Electromagnetic transient modeling and analysis.
-- 🌐 He is a member of the [Center of Excellence in Energy and Power Systems (CEESP)](https://ceesp.ufsm.br/) and the Laboratory for Analysis and Protection of Electrical Systems (LAPES)
+- 🌐 He is a member of the [Center of Excellence in Energy and Power Systems (CEESP)](https://ceesp.ufsm.br/) and the Laboratory for Analysis and Protection of Electrical Systems (LAPES).

 <!---
 LFFreitas-Gutierres/LFFreitas-Gutierres is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.